 Remote Operated Vehicle

-A Remote Operated Vehicle (ROV) is a tethered underwater robot.
-ROV's are maneuverable and operated by marine officers on board a vessel or land.
-It has the ability to send data signals back and forth to a computer.
-ROV is equipped with a sonar, a colour video camera and a manipulating arm.
+A number of Marine Unit officers are trained to use a Remote Operated Vehicle (ROV).
+An ROV is a controllable, tethered underwater robot that can be operated by land or on board a vessel.
+An ROV can send and receive data signals with a computer and is equipped with sonar, a colour video camera and a manipulating arm.
 It can reach depths of up to 500 feet.

 Hate the Hate -- Report the Crime